ctreffe/mortimer/README.md

 **Important Note: Do not use this in a production setting.
 It is not intended to meet security and performance requirements for a production server.
 Instead, see Flasks [Deployment Options](http://flask.pocoo.org/docs/1.0/deploying/#deployment) for WSGI server recommendations.**

-**IMPORTANT NOTE**: Mortimer is currently not easy to set up and use safely.
+**IMPORTANT NOTE**: Alfredo is currently not easy to set up and use safely.
 Please contanct us, if you want to use it.
 Most importantly, you should allow only trusted users to register.